Lakshmi Kantamma: Later life

 She turned to spiritualism is the later part of her life, accepting Shri Shiva Balayogi Maharaj as her guru.
 She donated valuable properties to his trust and headed the trust for several years.
 She became a sadhvi.

 To quote Rama Chandra Murthy, former editor, Andhra Jyothi, her role in politics is worth recording in political history.
-Perhaps she is the only woman who led a versatile, unique and multi-faceted personality after Durga Bhai Deshmukh who led a conscientious political and social life.
-Starting from the communist student's movements to rubbing shoulders with Indira Gandhi, she played different roles very efficiently.
+Starting from communist student movements and on to rubbing shoulders with Indira Gandhi, she played different roles very efficiently.
 She was committed to the principles she believed in, could speak out boldly what she believed in and never bowed her head and displayed self-confidence all through.
 She loved driving her jeep and was physically active till the tail end of her life.

 She contributed articles for newspapers on current political and social developments till she was 82.
 She died on 13 December 2007.